skillrepos/cspaces-intro/labs.md

-# Understanding and using GitHub Codespaces
+# Introduction to GitHub Codespaces
-## Session labs for codespace only
+## Tools for secure and collaborative cloud-based development
-## Revision 1.2 - 12/14/23
+## Revision 1.0 - 03/08/24

 **NOTE: Depending on your broswer and setup, to copy and paste in the codespace, you may need to use keyboard commands - CTRL+C and CTRL+V**